 The horrendous war began with Bhishma leading all of the Kaurava armies, rushing with their raised flags against the Pandavas.
 With Bhima leading the Pandava army stood against them with cheering hearts.

-Bhishma went through the Pandava army wreaking havoc wherever he went, seeing that Draupadi’s five sons with the twins Nakula and Sahadeva and Abhimanyu, rushed against the Kaurava army and directly attacked the commander of the Kaurava forces.straight at Bhima, tearing them with their arrows.
+Bhishma went through the Pandava army wreaking havoc wherever he went, seeing that Draupadi’s five sons the twins Nakula and Sahadeva, and Abhimanyu, rushed against the Kaurava army and directly attacked the commander of the Kaurava forces straight at Bhima, tearing them with their arrows.
 Duryodhana and his brothers surrounded Bhima and the young warriors couldn’t match the prowess of Bhishma and were defeated.

 Day 2 – Great Losses of Kaurava Army

-Drona and Dhrishtadyumna similarly engaged in a duel in which Drona defeated Dhrishtadyumna and had to be rescued by Bhima’ intervention.
+Drona and Dhrishtadyumna similarly engaged in a duel in which Drona defeated Dhrishtadyumna and had to be rescued by Bhima’s intervention.

 Day 3 – Use of Celestial Weapons

 Bhishma arranged the Kaurava forces in the formation of an eagle with himself leading from the front, while Duryodhana’s forces protected the rear.
-The Pandavas countered this by using the crescent, the shape of a half-moon with the right horn commanded by Bhima, Yudishtira holding the center and Arjuna managing the left horn.
+The Pandavas countered this by using the crescent, the shape of a half-moon with the right horn commanded by Bhima, Yudhishthira holding the center, and Arjuna managing the left horn.
 All morning, the armies fought and none gave way.

 The Kauravas concentrated their attack on Arjuna’s position.
 Arjuna’s chariot was soon covered with arrows and javelins.
 Arjuna, with amazing skill, built a fortification around his chariot with an unending stream of arrows from his bow.